Sevenoaks is easy to get to and explore.

 Southeastern, Southern and Thameslink operate trains in the Sevenoaks area.
 Services run into Charing Cross and London Victoria mainline stations.
 It takes less than 25 minutes to get from London Bridge to the centre of Sevenoaks.

 You can explore Sevenoaks and the surrounding area using the thorough rail network that connects many of the smaller towns and villages.
-There are four railway lines running across the area: to the far north via Farningham and Longfield; along the Darent Valley from Swanley to Sevenoaks; across the Eden Valley from Tonbridge to Reigate via Penshurst (located at Chiddingstone Causeway) and Edenbridge; and coming down from London via Edenbridge Town, Hever and Cowden.
+There are six railway lines running across the area: to the far north via Farningham and Longfield; along the Darent Valley from Swanley to Sevenoaks; fast to Sevenoaks via Knockholt and Dunton Green; across the Eden Valley from Tonbridge to Reigate via Penshurst (located at Chiddingstone Causeway) and Edenbridge; and coming down from London via Edenbridge Town, Hever and Cowden.

 Check the local community rail websites for insights into each of the stations, including useful tips about onward travel and local attractions.
 The Darent Valley Community Rail Partnership and Southeast Community Rail Partnership look after three of these lines, with a focus on sustainable travel and bringing life back to the railway.